Rail transport: Safety

-Trains can travel at very high speeds, but they are heavy, unable to deviate from the track, and require great distances to stop.
-Possible accidents include: derailment (jumping the track); a collision with another train; or collision with automobiles, other vehicles, or pedestrians at level crossings, which accounts for the majority of all rail accidents and casualties.
-To minimize the risk of accidents, the most important safety measures are strict operating rules, e.g. railway signalling, and gates or grade separation at crossings.
+Some trains travel faster than road vehicles.
+They are heavy and unable to deviate from the track, and have longer stopping distances.
+Possible accidents include derailment (jumping the track) and collisions with another train or a road vehicle, or with pedestrians at level crossings, which account for the majority of all rail accidents and casualties.
+To minimize the risk, the most important safety measures are strict operating rules, e.g. railway signalling, and gates or grade separation at crossings.
 Train whistles, bells, or horns warn of the presence of a train, while trackside signals maintain the distances between trains.
 Another method used to increase safety is the addition of platform screen doors to separate the platform from train tracks.
-These prevent unauthorised incursion on to the train tracks which can result in accidents that cause serious harm or death, as well as providing other benefits such as preventing litter build up on the tracks which can pose a fire risk.
+These prevent unauthorized incursion on to the train tracks which can result in accidents that cause serious harm or death, as well as providing other benefits such as preventing litter build up on the tracks which can pose a fire risk.

 On many high-speed inter-city networks, such as Japan's Shinkansen, the trains run on dedicated railway lines without any level crossings.
 This is an important element in the safety of the system as it effectively eliminates the potential for collision with automobiles, other vehicles, or pedestrians, and greatly reduces the probability of collision with other trains.
 Another benefit is that services on the inter-city network remain punctual.